LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 (@eq-mod-probit)  $\Phi^{-1}(Pr(Y = 1 \mid X)) = X^\prime \beta$

-Reaction time was analyzed using linear mixed-effects regression (i.e., without a link function) but was otherwise analyzed similarly to listener sensitivity.
+Reaction time was analyzed using linear mixed-effects regression (i.e., with identity link function) but was otherwise analyzed similarly to listener sensitivity.
 Significance of predictors in the reaction time model was computed via F-tests using the Kenward-Roger approximation for degrees of freedom; significance in the sensitivity model was determined by likelihood ratio tests between models with and without the predictor of interest (as the Kenward-Roger approximation has not been demonstrated to work with non-normally-distributed response variables, i.e., when modeling probabilities).
-See supplementary material for full details.
+See supplementary material, Sections III.A and III.B and Tables I-III, for full details.

 ### Analysis of pupil diameter
 \label{sec-meth-pupil}